* Canon cuts full-year op forecast 8.7 pct to 356 bln yen

 * Q3 op profit falls 42 pct to 70.9 bln yen, below forecast

-TOKYO, Oct 25 (Reuters) - Japan’s Canon Inc cut its full-year earnings outlook and posted a weaker-than-expected quarterly profit as Chinese consumers began shunning Japanese products over a territorial spat, adding to corporate Japan’s pain from a slowing global economy.
+TOKYO, Oct 25 (Reuters) - Japan’s Canon Inc cut its full-year earnings outlook and posted a weaker-than-expected quarterly operating profit, hit by a weak global economy as the euro zone crisis drags on and a drop in Chinese sales as consumers boycott Japanese products.

-The camera and printer maker, which generates 80 percent of its revenue abroad, has been hit particularly hard this year by sluggish demand in the euro zone and a strong yen.
+The camera and printer maker, which generates 80 percent of its revenue abroad, has been hit particularly hard by sluggish demand in the euro zone and a strong yen.
+It also temporarily cut production at its factories in China in the wake of last month’s anti-Japan protests.

-Canon said its operating profit for July-to-September fell 42.2 percent from a year earlier to 70.88 billion yen, short of the average forecast of 99.9 billion yen in a poll of six analysts by Thomson Reuters I/B/E/S.
+Canon’s operating profit for the July-to-September quarter fell 42.2 percent from a year earlier to 70.88 billion yen ($887.94 million), the company said on Thursday, falling short of the average forecast of 99.9 billion yen in a poll of six analysts surveyed by Thomson Reuters I/B/E/S.

-It also cut its operating profit outlook for the full year to 356 billion yen, down nearly 10 percent from a July forecast of 390 billion yen.
+The firm also cut its operating profit outlook for the year to December by nearly 10 percent to 356 billion yen from its July forecast of 390 billion yen.

 “I think this is pretty much within the range that people expected for a downwards revision so I don’t get a very negative feeling about it,” said Makoto Kikuchi, CEO of Myojo Asset Management.